CtrlK

 Add a minimal executable code example for lazy-loaded route configuration (e.g., a routes array with `loadComponent`) directly in the skill body rather than deferring all examples to the reference file.

-Include a brief inline code snippet showing a functional guard implementation (`CanActivateFn`) so the skill is actionable without needing to consult the reference.
+Include a brief inline code snippet showing a functional guard implementation (`CanActivateFn`) so the skill is actionable without requiring navigation to the reference file.

 DimensionReasoningScore